section-engineering-education/engineering-education/articles/word-cloud/index.md

 published: true
 url: /engineering-education/house-price-prediction/
 title: Creating Word Clouds in Python
-description: In this article we will go over how to generate word clouds by creating a virtual environment in Python 3.6 and using Anaconda.
+description: In this article we will go over how code a program to generate word clouds by creating a virtual environment in Python 3.6 and using Anaconda.
 author: lalithnarayan-c
 date: 2020-11-24T00:00:00-12:00
 topics: []